 - Support for searching in documents like PDF and FB2.

 - Thumbnails for documents visually highlighting the currently displayed part of the pages.

-- Support for selecting areas and copying them as image or as text (if applicable), or even searching via modules like Pogooglue or SeekThru.
+- Support for selecting areas and copying them as image or as text (if applicable), or even integrating with the data filters like image uploaders or text searchers.

 - Limited cache for already-rendered images.